Table of Contents

 An obvious method of starting a fire is by using a match.
 Always carry water-resistant matches in your kit in case they get wet.
 Another option is a Ferro rod, also known as the flint and steel method, which can be used to strike and spark a fire.
 Ferro rods can also combust when combined with magnesium.
 Additionally, fire pistons can be carried.
 These devices operate using charcloth and compressed gas.
 Others use flint and tinder to create a combustion reaction.
 Water and wind-proof lighters are also types of portable fire starters.
 Some Ferro-rod fire starters are small enough to be carried in your pocket or worn around your neck.

 No wilderness survival kit would ever be complete without the proper knife.
 A survival knife is different from a multi-tool.
 Multi-tools should also be carried in your kit in addition to the survival knife.
 The knife must be tough, and able to withstand serious use, cold temperatures, exposure to moisture and abrasions.
+A bowie knife is an good example.

 The knife should have a no-slip grip so that you can still handle it safely if your hands are sweaty.
 The grip should also be comfortable.
 If you choose a folding knife as opposed to a fixed blade, it should be easy to open and close.
 If it’s a fixed blade knife, make sure it comes with a durable sheath.
 For obvious reasons, folding knives are more portable than fixed-blade options.